GHROTIC/TheRA-RGARC-Guide/README.md

 ## <p align=center>Known Issues:</p>

-- *The colors on some systems are inverted (i.e. Dreamcast, Naomi and Atomiswave)*
 - *Attempting to manually scrape in the Edit Metadata section of a Rom causes EmulationStation to crash and restart*
-- *Arcade CPS1-3 running on FBNeo defaults Strong Punch & Strong Kick to L1 & R1 instead of Z & C. While not an issue persay you can get the arcade style controls by changing L3(Z button) to Strong Punch and R3(C Button) to Strong Kick.*
-- *If you reset your Theme Metadata Settings in the UI Settings it will make Neo Geo CD incorrectly target FBNeo.*
+- *Nintendo 64 games in 7z or zip files are not detected.
+This can be fixed by adding ".zip .ZIP .7z .7Z" extensions to the Nintendo - 64 section of the es_systems.cfg file.
+This file can be found in ./etc/emulationstation/*
+- After opening Arcupdate Select+Start makes the system lock up instead of exiting the program.
+The only way out is to hold the power button to shut the device down.
-- *Some games don't run correctly with the default settings or they require an analog stick.
++ *Some games don't run correctly with the default settings or they require an analog stick.
 This list can be found on the [Compatibility Page](../main/INCOMPATIBLE.md).*

 <br>
 <br>